Hooper's Telegraph Works: Cable

 The company's major operations concerned submarine cables but it and William Hooper's earlier cable core manufacturing business also made cable for surface use, including military use for field telegraph communications.
 The Hooper core was also used for indoor circuits.

 The company's first large submarine cable order was from Great Northern Telegraph Company for a 2300 nmi nautical mile cable linking Vladivostok with Hong Kong, via Shanghai.
 Hooper's rubber goods factory had previously been contracted by the Indian government to produce 12 nmi of insulated cable and another contract producing cable to link India and Ceylon.
-The cable ship (CS) Great Northern, purchased by Hooper's in 1871, with four cable tanks, two bow sheaves and cable laying machinery for laying the 1871 Vladivostock - Nagasaki - Shanghai - Hong Kong cable.
+The cable ship (CS) Great Northern, purchased by Hooper's in 1871, with four cable tanks, two bow sheaves and cable laying machinery for laying the 1871 Vladivostok - Nagasaki - Shanghai - Hong Kong cable.

 The company had considered a trans Atlantic cable from England the United States via Bermuda and ordered a ship capable of carrying the entire cable proposed for the England-Bermuda segment.
 The ship was to be named Great Western but the cable plan was abandoned, with cable and ship completed, in favor of a cable on the east coast of South America with a new company, the Western and Brazilian Telegraph Company, and the ship renamed CS Hooper.
 The ship, second to be designed as a cable ship, was second in size at the time only to SS Great Eastern.
 Hooper was launched 29 March 1873 after four and a half months construction, noted as the first ship designed specifically to lay Atlantic cable, with three cable tanks 32 ft in depth and 46 ft, 53 ft and 51 ft in diameter with 88900 cuft storage capacity.
 The ship laid cable linking Pará-Maranham-Ceara-Pernambuco-Bahia-Rio de Janeiro in 1873.